Troubleshooters.Com and T.C Linux Library Present

 Scuse me? /service/dnscache/ certainly does exist.
 Could you please be more explicit?

 Unfortunately no. For whatever reasons, most djbdns error messages fail to name the exact file that's missing or wrong.
 In this case it was /service/dnscache/supervise/control, which I deleted just to make this point.
 Messages containing "text busy" and "file not found" without naming the file, or naming a directory that exists, are definitely unhelpful.
-If things are really crazy, perform this quick and easy reinstall.
+If things are really crazy, perform this quick and easy reenablement.

 Note that if a service constantly restarts itself (svstat will show this), that's probably due to a directory being in an env directory, which is illegal.
 Delete or move the directory, and the problem will probably clear itself up without further action on your part.